mehulagg/gitlab/doc/development/ee_features.md

 `import MyComponent from 'ee_else_ce/path/my_component'.vue`

-- this way the correct component will be included for either the ce or ee implementation
+- this way the correct component will be included for either the CE or EE implementation

 **For EE components that need different results for the same computed values, we can pass in props to the CE wrapper as seen in the example.**